-- The Chair will explain the procedures at the hearing and the expected timeframe (appeals are usually allocated half a day). - The student appellant presents his/her case and calls witnesses, if any, to provide information on his/her behalf. - The Chair asks if the panel members or the respondent parties wish to ask any clarifying questions of the appellant. - The respondent parties have the opportunity to present their case and call any witnesses. - The panel members and the appellant are asked by the Chair if they have any clarifying questions they wish to ask the respondent parties. - The parties present closing statements. - The parties leave the hearing and the panel deliberates. - The panel releases a decision with reasons within thirty days following the hearing.
+- The Chair decides all procedural matters. - All hearings are open.
+Due to space constraints, the Registrar may request that interested members of the public confirm their attendance prior to the hearing. - The Chair will explain the procedures at the hearing and the expected timeframe (appeals are usually allocated three hours). - The student appellant presents his/her case and calls witnesses, if any, to provide information on his/her behalf. - The Chair asks if the panel members or the respondent parties wish to ask any clarifying questions of the appellant. - The respondent parties have the opportunity to present their case and call any witnesses. - The panel members and the appellant are asked by the Chair if they have any clarifying questions they wish to ask the respondent parties. - The parties present closing statements. - The parties leave the hearing and the panel deliberates. - The panel releases a decision with reasons within thirty days following the hearing.